ngpal/mangolang/docs/devjournal.md

   - [x] enterrupt handlers can live in sectors 1-8 and will be loaded in by the BIOS
   - [x] user code can live in sector 9-72 (16KB) (64 sectors)
 - [x] split shift instructions to `SHL` and `SHR`
+- [x] immediate instructions for arithmetics and moves
-- [ ] imul and idiv subroutines are horribly inefficient. fix that
+- [x] imul and idiv subroutines are horribly inefficient. fix that
+- [ ] optimize loading user code

 ## Memory Layout